PierrunoYT/flux-ai-image-generator/README.md

-# FAL AI Flux Image Generator
+# FAL AI Flux Dev Image Generator

 This project is a Gradio app that utilizes the FLUX.1 [dev] model from fal.ai to generate images based on text prompts.
 It provides an interactive web interface for easy image generation.